NeoGeographyToolkit/StereoPipeline/docs/examples/lrowac.rst

 Creation of CSM camera models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This process is still being ironed out.
-Generally speaking, for the
+CSM is a standard for describing camera models (:numref:`csm`).

+The support in ISIS and ASP for pushframe sensors in CSM format is a work in
-time being one should fetch the latest ALE and its conda environemnt
+progress.
+For the time being one should fetch the latest ALE and its conda
-from GitHub, at:
+environment from GitHub, at:

     https://github.com/USGS-Astrogeology/ale